GadgetRenu

 How to Verify a Company's R2 Certification

-Step 1: Ask for Their Certificate
+Step 1: Ask for the Certificate

-• The company's legal name and facility address
+• The legal name and facility address

 • The certification standard (R2:2013 or R2v3)